 - Low input – 20 ng of total DNA

 - Other DNA and RNA viruses can be designed

 Lagström et al, 2019 Sci Rep and J Clin Virol

-> The provisional patent application entered PCT in November 2019 covers the primer sites and the specialized bioinformatic pipeline and claim diagnostic, prognostic and predictive use of the technology.
+National patent application is filed in US May 2021 (WO/2016/090266) and covers the primer sites and the specialized bioinformatic pipeline and claim diagnostic, prognostic and predictive use of the technology.

-> Inven2 AS seeks partners for co-development and/or licensing of the technology.
+Inven2 AS seeks partners for co-development and/or licensing of the technology.